MaxHerbs/image-validator/README.md

 ![Tests](https://github.com/maxherbs/image-validator/actions/workflows/tests.yml/badge.svg)

 # Image Validator
 Finds image paths within a directory and validates the images exist.
+Designed for Jekyll sites

 # Supported Search Types
 1. Regex
+2. Frontmatter

 # Using the Script
 The module can be installed by running